 Investigate, evaluate and communicate

-3 A mobile phase chosen in an analysis contains only dispersion forces.
-Determine what intermolecular forces the stationary phase should have.
-Justify why.
+- 4 A mobile phase chosen in an analysis contains only dispersion forces.
+Determine what intermolecular forces the stationary should phase have.
+Explain why. - 5 Why do like forces attract?
+Assess the 'like with like' rule works.